sofiakatzman/Cocktail-Finder/README.md

 Cocktail Finder is a cocktail recipe finder app that will match you with a cocktail recipe based on your choice of base spirit and mixer.

-Pending Feature: Users can like cocktails and their likes are stored.
+Offered Feature: Users can "like" cocktails.
+Likes are stored in server.

 Pending Feature: Hovering over a cocktail will change it's shadow's appearance